pk9403/DCC/README.md

 ![](figures/algorithm.jpg)

-To get DCC-transformed image, put the image into *sample.jpg* and run this code
+To get a DCC-transformed image, put the image into *sample.jpg* and run this code:

     python sample.py